When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 When choosing a VPN, you want to make sure that you can use it on all your devices.
 So, let’s check out this aspect of Hotspot Shield VPN.

-Other Devices Android TV, Fire TV, Apple TV, gaming consoles.
+Other Devices Android TV, Fire TV, Apple TV, Roku, and gaming consoles

 Hotspot Shield is one of the oldest VPNs on the market, and it’s not a surprise that it supports a wide range of devices.
-You can use it on Windows PC and Mac computers, iPhone and Android phones, Linux systems, and router configurations that support FreshTomato, GL.iNet, AsusWRT, or DD-WRT.
+It allows up to 10 simultaneous connections, so you can use it on Windows PC and Mac computers, iPhone and Android phones, Linux systems, and router configurations that support FreshTomato, GL.iNet, AsusWRT, or DD-WRT.

 Installation & Initial Configuration